josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 Ok, we've gotten a pretty good idea of project structure and styling at this point.
 Let's move on to the last big missing piece: support for Markdown.

-## Adding Markdown support with mdsvex
+## Adding Markdown support to SvelteKit with mdsvex

 <Callout>
 mdsvex converts Markdown to HTML, lets you import and use Markdown files as components, and even allows you to use Svelte components inside of&nbsp;Markdown.
 </Callout>

 If you've heard of MDX (generally used in React-based projects), you could think of the curiously named [mdsvex](https://mdsvex.pngwn.io/) as the Svelte equivalent.
+(The word "svelte" does not make for smooth portmanteaus, but that doesn't slow the Svelte community down much.)

-Otherwise, just know that it powers everything we might want to do with Markdown; mdsvex converts Markdown to HTML, lets you import and use Markdown files as components, and even allows you to use Svelte components inside of Markdown--handy for adding interactive components wherever needed!
+Anyway, mdsvex powers everything we might want to do with Markdown: mdsvex converts Markdown to HTML, lets you import and use Markdown files as components, and even allows you to use Svelte components inside of Markdown--handy for adding interactive components wherever needed!

 First, install mdsvex: